SprocketLab/SprocketLab.github.io/_posts/2023-06-15-Lifting-WS.md

 After observing the outputs of the sources, **the goal of aggregation is to estimate the ground truth object---and hopefully more accurately than any single source by itself**!
 A naive but reasonable first-cut way to aggregate is to take the *majority vote* of the outputs for each point.
 This approach will work well when the OSs are independent and have similar qualities.
 However, some OSs could be more accurate and some more noisy.
 They might also be correlated.
 This can make majority vote less effective.
 Imagine, for example, that one source is right 95% of the time, while the others are right only 51% of the time.
 Clearly aggregation will help, but we'd like to dramatically upweight the accurate source.

 How can we model these possibilities?
-[Weak supervision approaches](https://dawn.cs.stanford.edu/pubs/snorkel-nips2016.pdf) often take the joint distribution of $Y,\lambda_1, \ldots \lambda_m$ (the true object and the source outputs) to be a probabilistic graphical model, such as the Ising model:
+[Weak supervision approaches](https://dawn.cs.stanford.edu/pubs/snorkel-nips2016.pdf) often model the distribution of the unobserved ground truth $Y$ and source outputs $\lambda_1, \ldots \lambda_m$ as a probabilistic graphical model with parameters $\theta$, for example the Ising model:

  $$ P_{\theta}(\lambda_1,\lambda_2,\ldots \lambda_m,Y) = \frac{1}{Z}\exp \Big( \theta_Y Y + \sum_{i=1}^m \theta_i \lambda_i Y + \sum_{(i,j)\in E} \theta_{ij}\lambda_i \lambda_j \Big) $$